Jkovv/AML_group1/README.md

 ## 3. `model_coatnet.ipynb`

-New hybrid model (Convolution + Attention) with 25% accuracy. # todo: check val acc vs train acc
+New hybrid model (Convolution + Attention) with 25% accuracy.

 Output model file yet too large, so uploaded to OneDrive (`new_model` folder) — [OneDrive](https://amsuni-my.sharepoint.com/:f:/r/personal/rezi_getsadze_student_uva_nl/Documents/AML?csf=1&web=1&e=B0Slia).

+Uses optuna to optimize for best hyperparameters.
+Model is created with random seed 42, and then seeds 1 and 100 are checked (and if they are better, they are saved).

 ## 4. `model_CNN.ipynb`
 An attempt at CNN - for comparability with the main model.